How much does it cost to trek the Manaslu Circuit?

-Hence, trekkers are required to obtain the special restricted permit to trek inside the Manaslu region.
-The Manaslu Trek Permit cost varies according to the trekking season and duration of the trek.
+Hence, trekkers must obtain a special restricted permit to trek inside the Manaslu region.
+The Manaslu Trek Permit cost varies according to the trekking season and duration.

 September, October, and November are the best seasons for Manaslu trekking.
-Hence, the costs of the permit are more expensive during these months in comparison to off-seasons.
+Hence, the costs of the permit are more expensive during these months in comparison to the off-season.

 You will need a total of 3 permits for the Manaslu Circuit trek.
 They are:

 - September to November: USD 100 per week (Additional USD 15 per day beyond a week).

 - December to August: USD 75 per week (Additional USD 10 per day beyond a week)